SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

         1. Notice how we haven't added any Behavior for an `ILogger` even though `WordCountWorkflow` takes one as a dependency.
 The Mocking Kernel will automatically generate a mock for us and give it `wordCountWorkflow`.
 Any because all of the logging calls return void, the default mock provided workds just fine here.

     1. Pro Tip - I like to add hints in test descriptions on how to interpret and fix a test if it shows failure conditions.
-In this case, if the wrong email is sent, a null refernece exception will be thrown, so I doucment this in the test comments.
+In this case, if the wrong email is sent, a null refernece exception will be thrown, so I document this in the test comments.

 ##### Introducing Behavior Driven Development